B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - The regulation of <a href="#7.3">#7.3 Illegalities in Public Areas</a> applies<br><br>

 <span style="color: green">Notes and Exceptions:</span>
-- There is no abuse of green zones.
+- There is no abuse of the green zone.
 Once an action starts in a notorious, red, gray, or pink road area, you have the right to continue it in the green/public or yellow zone, but at your own risk.
-Passersby or even the police can see you.
+Bystanders or even the police may see you.
+- Any illegal action that reaches the green/yellow zones must not last more than 5 minutes; otherwise, the rule <a href="#7.6">#7.6 Terrorist Actions</a> will apply.
+- An action is considered finished when at least 10 minutes have passed since the last interaction between the involved parties.
-- Between the green zones, there are some secluded areas (for example, Rockford area - between buildings, behind buildings).
+- Between the green zones, there are certain secluded areas (e.g., the Rockford area - between blocks, behind buildings).
 If you manage to lure another player there, you can kidnap, rob, or kill them.
+Essentially, the Gray Zone rule applies.
-- On the yellow streets of notorious areas, it is forbidden to rob or kidnap right in that perimeter.
-The robbery must be moved to a notorious area, not on the semi-public street.
+- On the yellow streets in notorious areas, it is forbidden to rob exactly within that perimeter.
+The robbery must be moved to a notorious area, not on the semi-public street
-- The regulation of illegal activities in public areas applies regardless if it is a notorious, semi-notorious, or gray area.
-The only exceptions are those mentioned above.
-You still cannot rob someone at a gas station even if it is in Grove.

 <span style="color: green">Examples:</span>
 - An action starts in the notorious Labirint area and extends towards Mirror or the highway.
 This will not be considered an illegal activity in the public area, as the action started in a notorious area and moved to a public area.